Skip to main content

 Transport Development Management Team

-Our Transport Development Management Team oversee the procedures for the adoption of new roads in the area to an acceptable standard so that we, as local highway authority, take on the maintenance responsibility.
+Our Transport Development Management Team also oversee the procedures for the adoption of new roads in the area to an acceptable standard so that we, as local highway authority, take on the maintenance responsibility.

 Access to highways